YongoDavid/Demo-2024-May/README.md

 May-24-2024
 The Uderika project is finally going to be hosted today and hopfully live. i will be using fileZilla FTP to transfer and send all the files to get live.
+Then the main backk-end developer will do the rest and link to the domain.